libertywing/yanwang.github.io/index.md

 My name is Yan Wang.
 I am currently a senior researcher at Tencent AI Lab, working on Dialogue and Text Generation.
 Before join Tencent, I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.

 ## More about me
 As the captain of Tencent Technology and Engineering Group and Tencent AI Lab, I have won one championship and two runners-up in Tencent.
 Before that, I served as the captain of the CityU post-graduate basketball team and won seven championships in Hong Kong.
-Furthermore, I met my wife on the basketball team, she was the captain of the CityU female post-graduate basketball team.
+Furthermore, I met my wife on the basketball team, who was the captain of the CityU female post-graduate basketball team.

+I also served as the Chair of Fitness association of Tencent Technology and Engineering Group.
 ## News
 - 2021/07: Paper "Neural Machine Translation with Monolingual Translation Memory" was selected as the outstanding paper of ACL 2021.
-- 2021/06: Two papers accepted by IEEE Transaction on Games.
+- 2021/06: One papers accepted by IEEE Transaction on Games.
 - 2021/05: Four long papers accepted by ACL 2021 (3 Main and 1 Findings).
 - 2020/09: Two long papers accepted by EMNLP 2020.
 (Main)